One former senior E.P.A. official called the move “a nationwide waiver of environmental rules.” Photo Credit: David J. Phillip/Associated Press

 ITEP’s Climate Change Adaptation Training Courses registration is online!
 Learn more about the courses and register here.

-Green Transportation Summit & Expo and the West Coast Collaborative Partners Meeting April 13-15, 2020
+Postponed: Green Transportation Summit & Expo and the West Coast Collaborative Partners Meeting has been postponed until August 24-26, 2020

 Be sure to subscribe to CodeTalk, HUD’s Office of Native American Programs newsletter, for webinars and opportunities!